xbLyed/dotfiles/README.md

 ## Preview
 ![desktop](http://i.imgur.com/5tlIr3U.png)
+Today wallpaper is Darlene from Mr. Robot.
+Enjoy, you get to see her!

 ##Info
 Moved to a (even more) minimalistic setup since I am in a Virtual Machine.
 Theme and colors are from [wpgtk](https://github.com/deviantfero/wpgtk) for a quick change.